AmazeeLabs/subscriptions/README.txt

 12/20/2003 (weitzman)
 ----------
-- changed name of permission from 'subscribe to nodes' to 'maintain subscriptions' (anyone currently using this module should visit their permissions. page after updating)
+- changed name of permission from 'subscribe to nodes' to 'maintain subscriptions'
 - refactored insertion of new subscriptions into its own function.
 - added subscribe checkbox to bottom of node forms.